 The kitchen is a great place to create an herb garden, even if you don't cook—rosemary happens to look and smell just as good as it tastes.
 Add herbs like thyme, basil, and mint to a windowsill where they'll receive enough light, or keep them on a cart that provides additional storage (you'll need somewhere to keep your herb-trimming scissors, after all).
 Orchids and other statement-making blooms create a big impact without hogging counter space, but try to steer clear of statement-making leafy greens—a large tree might obstruct the flow of foot traffic, getting in the way while you dance around during meal prep.

 PATIO or BACKYARD

 What better spot for some overflowing foliage than your patio?
-Even if your "patio" is just a porch, you're going to be inclined to go all out in this space.
-Just be sure to have a backup plan if you live in an area where plants can't live outdoors year-round!
-Mix bamboo with stockier plants to create a true urban jungle; cacti and potted succulents can help round out the look.
-Flank a bench with palms to create an inspired reading nook, or incorporate potted cypress into your outdoor dining tablescape for a refined look that's sure to impress guests.
+Even if your "patio" is just a porch or balcony, there's plenty of plant potential.
+Just be sure to have a backup plan if you live in an area where plants can't live outdoors year-round.
+Mix bamboo with stockier plants to create a true urban jungle, then add potted succulents to round out the look.
+You can also flank a bench with palms to create an inspired reading nook or incorporate potted cypress into your outdoor dining tablescape for a refined look that's sure to impress guests.